swiftlang/swift-org-website/_posts/2030-12-28-expansion-of-swift-macros-in-vscode.md

 #### Working of the "Expand Macro" Code Action

 1. The `"workspace/peekDocuments"` request is sent from SourceKit-LSP to the editor and prompts it to show the the contents of `locations` inside the source file `uri` as a peek window at `position`.
 In VS Code, this executes the `"editor.action.peekLocations"` command to present a peeked editor.
 2. Since the contents of the macro expansion are not represented by a file on disk, we introduce a custom `sourcekit-lsp://` URL scheme to represent the macro expansion buffers.
-In the future, this URL scheme can be represented for other use cases such as generated interfaces by using a `document-type` other than `swift-macro-expansion`.
+In the future, this URL scheme can represent other use cases such as generated interfaces by using a `document-type` other than `swift-macro-expansion`.
-macro expansion contents.
 3. To fetch the contents of this custom URL scheme, the editor client sends a `"workspace/getReferenceDocument"` to SourceKit-LSP.

 ![Working of the Expand Macro Code Action](/assets/images/expansion-of-swift-macros-in-vscode-blog/working-of-getreferencedocumentrequest.jpeg)